javiermunooz/ColourPalette/README.md

 ### Installation 🔧

-_I recommend setting up a Python virtual environment in order to run this application without interfering with your current Python environment_
+_I would recommend that you set up a Python virtual environment in order to run this application without interfering with your current Python environment_

 _Execute the following commands_